 Depending on your arrival time in Munich you may also have time for a visit of the City Museum.
 The permanent exhibition “National Socialism in Munich” shows the development of the NSDAP (German National Socialism German Workers Party) which was founded in Munich and always had its headquarters here.

-The tour information sheets will list many places in Munich which can be visited by foot like the historic Hofbrauhaus beer hall where Adolf Hitler, who had joined the Nazi movement in 1919, gave one of his first speeches in front of larger ordnance.
+The tour information sheets will list many places in Munich which can be visited by foot like the historic Hofbrauhaus beer hall where Adolf Hitler, who had joined the Nazi movement in 1919, gave one of his first speeches in front of large audiences.
 Or the “Koenigsplatz” (King´s square) which was re-designed by the Nazis and which included the “Ehrentempel” (temple of honor) of the fallen putschists.
-Also buildings like the “Fuehrerbaus” (leaders building), “Haus der Deutschen Kunst” (House of German Art) and buildings where Hitler had lived when he moved to Munich.
+Also, buildings like the “Fuehrerbaus” (leaders building), “Haus der Deutschen Kunst” (House of German Art) and buildings where Hitler had lived when he moved to Munich.

 DAY 2 Dachau Memorial Site and Munich

 In the morning you travel to Dachau to visit KZ Dachau which was the first Concentration Camp of Nazi Germany, soon erected after Hitler came into power in 1933.
 Rail to Dachau and the bus to the Memorial Site is included in the price of the tour, admission to the Memorial Site is free.
 At the site you may join an English-speaking tour organized by volunteers working for the memorial site or get an audio guide which is available in English.
 The 22-minute documentary “The Dachau Concentration Camp” is shown in English several times a day (free of charge).
 Including the travel time from/to Munich Central Station, you need about 4-5 hours for a visit.
 For more detailed information you may also want to look at our Blog “Dachau memorial site – day trip by rail from Munich”.